-X Please mark votes as in this example 1.
-ELECTION OF DIRECTORS Nominees: William F. Allyn, Brent D. Baird, John H. Benisch, Robert J. Bennett, C. Angela Bontempo, Robert T. Brady, Patrick J. Callan, Richard E. Garman, James V. Glynn, Roy M. Goodman, Patrick W.E.
+X Please mark vote as in this example 1.
+ELECTION OF DIRECTORS Nominees: William F. Allyn, Brent D. Baird, John H. Benisch, William J. Bennett, C. Angela Bontempo, Robert T. Brady, Patrick J. Callan, Richard E. Garman, James V. Glynn, Roy M. Goodman, Patrick W.E.
 Hodgson, Samuel T. Hubbard, Jr., Russell A. King, Lambros J. Lambros, Wilfred J. Larson, .
-Peter J. O'Donnell, Jr., Jorge G. Pereira, John L. Vensel, Herbert L. Washington, John L. Wehle, Jr. and Robert G. Wilmers FOR WITHH ALL FROM NOMINEES NOMIN ALL For, except vote withheld from the following nominee(s): 1_1 IF PROPERLY EXECUTED, THIS PROXY WILL BE VOTED AS SPECIFIED OR, IF NOT SPECIFIED, WILL BE VOTED FOR ALL NOMINEES, FOR APPROVAL OF THE AMENDMENT TO THE FIRST EMPIRE STATE CORPORATION 1983 STOCK OPTION PLAN AND FOR APPROVAL OF THE AMENDMENT TO THE FIRST EMPIRE STATE CORPORATION RESTATED CERTIFICATE OF INCORPORATION.
+Peter J. O'Donnell, Jorge G. Pereira, John L. Vensel, Herbert L. Washington, John L. Wehle, Jr. and Robert G. Wilmers FOR ALL NOMINEES FR0 HHELD M ALL IINEES For, except vote withheld from the following nominee(s): I_I IF PROPERLY EXECUTED, THIS PROXY WILL BE VOTED AS SPECIFIED OR, IF NOT SPECIFIED, WILL BE VOTED FOR ALL NOMINEES, FOR APPROVAL OF THE AMENDMENT TO THE FIRST EMPIRE STATE CORPORATION 1983 STOCK OPTION PLAN AND FOR APPROVAL OF THE AMENDMENT TO THE FIRST EMPIRE STATE CORPORATION RESTATED CERTIFICATE OF AMENDMENT.
 A VOTE FOR ALL NOMINEES, FOR THE APPROVAL OF THE 1983 STOCK OPTION PLAN AMENDMENT AND FOR THE APPROVAL OF THE AMENDMENT TO THE RESTATED CERTIFICATE OF INCORPORATION IS RECOMMENDED.
-2 1002 STOCK OPTION DIAN AMENDMENT 2.
-1983 STOCK OPTION PLAN AMENDMENT FOR ACATNOT ADCTATN To approve the amendment to the First Empire State Corporation 1983 Stock Option Plan described in the accompanying Proxy Statement AGAINST ABSTAIN ac char note here for Mark here if ddress you plan hge and to attend change the meeting left l Mark here to discontinue duplicate annual and quarterly reports I_I 3.
-AMENDMENT TO THE RESTATED CERTIFICATE OF INCORPORATION To approve the amendment to the FOR AGAINST ABSTAIN To approve the amendment to the First Empire State Corporation Restated Certificate of Incorporation described in the accompanying Proxy Statement I_I I_I I_I Please mark, sign and date below exactly as name appears hereon and return this proxy in the envelope provided.
+2. 1983 STOCK OPTION PLA N AMENDMENT To approve the amendm First Empire State Co 1983 Stock Option Pla in the accompanying P Statement rporation n described FOR AGAINST ABSTAIN ac char note ddress nge and ark here if you plan to attend the meeting I_I Mark here to discontinue duplicate annual and quarterly reports I_I 3.
+AMENDMENT TO THE RESTATED CERTIFICATE OF INCORPORATION To approve the amendm ont to the FOR AGAINST ABSTAIN Restated Certificate of Incorporation described in the accompanying Proxy Statement 1_1 1_1 I_I Please mark, date and sign below exactly as name appears hereon and return this proxy in the envelope provided.
 Persons signing as executors, administrators, trustees, etc. should so indicate.
 If a joint account, all should sign.
-Signature: Date: Signa ature: Date:
+Signature: Date: Signature: Date: